GPF Getting Started Guide

 After this, the beginning of the configuration file should look like this:

-When you restart the server, you should be able to see the ‘Phenotype Browser’ tab in the comp_all study.
+When you restart the server, you should be able to see the ‘Phenotype Browser’ tab in the helloworld dataset.

 Configure Family Filters in Genotype Browser